amivit/terraform-training-solutions/README.md

 ## What is Terraform?

-Open-source software for having infrastructure as code (programatically plan, create, and destroy your stacks cloud infrastructure).
+Open-source software for having infrastructure as code (programatically plan, create, and destroy your stacks' cloud infrastructure).

 ## Why?